hyperledger/iroha-2-docs/src/guide/configure/client-configuration.md

 ## Transaction Limits

-You can specify the transaction limits to which each transaction must adhere to: the maximum number of instructions and the maximum size of a WASM blob (in bytes).
+You can specify the transaction limits that each transaction must adhere to: the maximum number of instructions and the maximum size of a WASM blob (in bytes).
 For example: